Kridosz/Kridosz/AboutMe.md

 • Improved data processing efficiency by 27% through Excel-based cleaning and sorting, and reduced overstock by 55% using accurate R-generated sales prediction models during my internship.
-• Developed a customer preference analysis system that improved ad targeting and increased marketing campaign success rate by 60% over three months.
+• Developed a customer preference analysis system that improved ad targeting and increased the marketing campaign success rate by 60% over three months.
 • Created visually appealing data visualizations using Power BI, enhancing company-wide understanding of complex data, and facilitating better-informed business decisions.